 This solution is the best option you have if you ask us.
 By setting up a website, you will be in full control of your content and income.
 And don’t worry; there are many YouTube monetization alternatives out there.
 By finding a reliable video marketing platform to take care of your monetization needs, you will rid yourself of all the sleepless nights you had while on YouTube.
 You won’t have to worry whether your videos will get the dreaded yellow icon and will reap all the benefits of unlimited monetization.

 This last point won’t directly bring you revenue, but even if YouTube demonetizes you, it’s still worth using it for its reach.
 With over 2 billion monthly users and more than 500 hours of content uploaded daily, YouTube still has one of the largest audiences of all social media platforms.
-According to the latest data from Social Media Examiner, 55% of marketers use YouTube, which makes it the most-used video channel!
-So even if you can’t make money on YouTube, don’t underestimate its value!
+As much as 35% of the U.K. population and 75% of U.S. adults use this video-sharing platform regularly.

 Getting demonetized on YouTube can severely impact your business’s income, and YouTube isn’t doing much to fix the issues with their platform.
 You, as a content creator, can only do as much to remedy the situation.
 So make sure to: